Help with your tax 2024-2025

 We’ll send your tax details to the Tax Office to help with your 2025 return.
 They will populate your return with any information they already have like your income, super and health cover.
 You or your tax agent can review and complete the return in ‘MyTax’ from Tuesday 15 July.

-These frequently asked questions will help with any queries you might have about your Private Health Insurance Statement.
+These frequently asked questions can help with any queries you might have about your Private Health Insurance Statement.

 The Australian Taxation Office uses the information in your Tax Statement to calculate the correct level of Australian Government Rebate on private health insurance you’re entitled to and to determine if the Medicare Levy Surcharge applies.